MIRADOR DEL PUENTE ROMANO

 30 minutes

-The image the spectator contemplates from this point represents the most characteristic profile of the city of Salamanca.
-Throughout the centuries, it has been the most reproduced and photographed panorama.
-In the foreground is the Roman Bridge, while in the background stand out the towers of the historic city, crowned by the imposing silhouette of the Cathedral.
-A support for self-portraits and an interpretive table allow identifying the monuments visible from this location.
+The image that the spectator contemplates from this point represents the most characteristic profile of the city of Salamanca.
+Throughout the centuries, it has been the most reproduced and photographed panoramic view.
+In the foreground is the Roman Bridge, while in the background the towers of the historic city stand out, crowned by the imposing silhouette of the Cathedral.
+A tripod-like support for photographing with mobile devices and an interpretive table allow identifying the monuments visible from this location.

 Read More